mlpen/VCC/README.md

 ## VCC stands for VIP-Token Centric Compression

-### We are waiting for disclosure approval process in AWS before we can release the code, and it is likely to be finished by Nov 10, 2023.
+### We are waiting for disclosure approval process in AWS before we can release the code, and it is likely to be finished before Nov 10, 2023.